Information: YAKINDU Traceability Is Now itemis ANALYZE

 What cannot be seen in this report is which of the three linked user stories is the actual trigger for this schedule.
 However, this information can be derived from the YT overview (see Figure 4), which shows that system requirement Sys-R: 2.1.2 was derived from stakeholder requirement SH-R: 2.1.2 and is linked to three user stories, WW-4, WW-5 and WW-6.

 Figure 4: YAKINDU Traceability (now itemis ANALYZE) overview for “Wiper Washer”

 As the release version is also shown in this overview, the project manager or Product Owner can quickly determine that user story WW-5 is responsible for the delay in the schedule, since it is only scheduled for the second release.
 The YT overview also shows requirement SH-R: 2.1.1.
 This is linked to a system requirement, which in turn is expressed in Jira by user story WW-3.

 The YT overview was obtained using the following YT query:

 Figure 5: YAKINDU Traceability (now itemis ANALYZE) query for “Wiper Washer”

 For anyone who wants to learn more about queries, I recommend the blog post “A Language to Analyze Trace Data Efficiently”.

 YT Report and the YT overview allow you to evaluate requirements from various sources (in our example from DOORS) and make statements about their implementation or completion.
-Working together, Jira and YAKINDU Traceability can become an agile tool for requirements planning that can assist the Product Owner to collate and track requirements from multiple sources.
+Working together, Jira and YAKINDU Traceability (now itemis ANALYZE) can become an agile tool for requirements planning that can assist the Product Owner to collate and track requirements from multiple sources.